junpan19/VSR_TGA/README.md

 # Video Super-resolution with Temporal Group Attention (TGA)

-The *official* implementation for the [Video Super-resolution with Temporal Group Attention] which is accepted by [CVPR-2020].
+The *official* source code (partially cleaned) for the [Video Super-resolution with Temporal Group Attention] which is accepted by [CVPR-2020].

 ![framework](figs/TGA.PNG)